dschnei1/ngs4ecoprod/README.md

 ```
          -i     Folder containing quality filtered fastq.gz
          -p     Number of processes [default: 1]
-                NOTE: Better ony use one process here - depending on your system
+                NOTE: Better only use one process here - depending on your system
          -t     Number of CPU threads per process [default: 1]
          -h     Print this help
 ```